sarthaxxxxx/PALM/README.md

 In addition, we provide the TTA method for surgical fine-tuning.
 It can be found in ```classification/methods/surgical.py```.
 The corresponding config file can be found in ```classification/cfgs/``` as surgical.yaml for each of the datasets.

-We encourage the user to try out other paramaters and methods.
+We encourage the user to try out other parameters and methods.

+#### Citation
+If you found our work useful for your research, please cite our work.
+Feel free to contact ```SKM200005@utdallas.edu```